 Not surprisingly, many people who complain about a drop in mood (such as a pre-menstrual depression, (see pre-menstrual syndrome) have an important need for sweets (simple carbohydrate) and chocolate (it contains and promotes the production of serotonin , because it is rich in simple sugars, as well as of psychoactive substances).

 Our power is in the belly

-The amount of messages that the brain sends to the central abdominal equal to 90% of total trade, says the researcher.
+The number of messages that the brain sends to the central abdominal equal to 90% of total trade, says the researcher.

 For the most part, these unconscious messages, we perceive only when they become warning signs and trigger reactions of discomfort.

-“How many -says – have experienced the feeling of “butterflies” in the stomach during a stressful conversation or exam ?
+“How many -say – have experienced the feeling of “butterflies” in the stomach during a stressful conversation or exam?
 It’s just one example of the belly emotions, such as nausea, fear, but also pain and anguish.

 Recommended: Best Foods For You according to Your Star Sign